The Cipher Solver Series

 Review

 Gravity Maze comes in a large box and includes a plastic 5×5 grid, 11 colorful blocks of varying sizes, 3 marbles, and 60 challenge cards.
 The blocks are composed of small cubes and contain short tunnels passing through them.
-They can be placed on the grid either horizontally or vertically, and can also fit each other, similarly to LEGO blocks.
+They can be positioned on the grid horizontally or vertically, and can also interlock, like LEGO blocks.
 This allows the solver to design an extended system of tunnels, essentially creating a labyrinth for the marbles to travel through.
 The challenge cards are split into 5 groups by difficulty, ranging from simple beginner puzzles (involving just a few blocks) to expert puzzles (involving up to ten blocks).
 Solving each of the puzzles requires careful analysis of the given pieces and all the possible ways in which they can be combined.
 When the structure is completed, the solver must drop a marble into one of the pieces and watch it find its way to the destination.
 Testing whether the constructed solution works is arguably the best part of the puzzle and it is what makes Gravity Maze so much fun.

 Even though the recommended age for Gravity Maze is 8 years and up, many of my academic friends enjoyed playing with it.
 I am sure that middle and high schoolers will like it even more.